A search for pair halos around active galactic nuclei through a temporal analysis of Fermi-LAT data: Introduction

 In this paper, we develop a method to reconstruct the PSF and to search for pair halos through a temporal analysis of AGN emission.
 We illustrate its application to \fermilat{} data.
-The \gray{} emission of AGN can be divided into three components, which are \gray{} flares, quiescent \gray{} emission from a compact region of AGNs, and extended pair halo emission.
+The \gray{} emission of AGN can be divided into three components, which are \gray{} flares, quiescent \gray{} emission from a compact region around AGNs, and extended pair halo emission.
 The first component is strongly variable in time, while the pair halo component is time-invariant.
 Numerous flares from AGNs were detected with \fermilat{} \footnote{\burl{http://fermi.gsfc.nasa.gov/ssc/data/access/lat/msl_lc/}} \citep[][]{Abdo2010}.
-Thus, for example, an active galaxy 3C 454.3 located 7.2 billion light-years away, was the brightest source in the gamma-ray sky during its strong gamma-ray flaring activity \citep[][]{Ackermann2010}.
+Thus, for example, an active galaxy 3C 454.3 located 7.2 billion light-years away, was the brightest source in the gamma-ray sky during its strong gamma-ray flaring activity \footnote{Most of the time, the brightest source in the gamma-ray sky is the Vela pulsar.} \citep[][]{Ackermann2010}.
 A typical duration of flares, which range from a few days to several weeks, indicates that the spatial region where a flare takes place is less than 1 pc (i.e., $c\times\Delta t$, where $c$ is the speed of light and $\Delta t$ is a duration of a flare).
 During episodes of strong \gray{} flares, AGNs are true point sources to the \fermilat{} and the fluxes of the first component strongly exceed the contribution of the second and third components.
-Below, we study the \gray{} AGN emission during flares and quiescent states to reconstruct the \fermilat{} PSF using AGN flares and to perform a search for a pair halo component which might contribute to a quiescent AGN emission.
+Below, we study the \gray{} AGN emission during flares and quiescent states to reconstruct the \fermilat{} PSF and to perform a search for a pair halo component which might contribute to quiescent AGN emission.